Chapter 11 Haig 121224

 freshly dug enemy positions in and around the grassy LZ along with some

 older ones.
-There was also freshly traveled ox cart trails within the wood line
+There was also freshly traveled ox cart trails within the

-had been accepted into this recon platoon, were not your
+patrol, who had been accepted into this recon platoon, were not your

 average grunts.
 They had proven themselves to be highly proficient at